kanishk779/Shell/README.md

 #build run the shell
 $ ./output

+#for doing the cleanup
+$ make clean
 ```

 ## NOTE

 1. The **pinfo** will not work for mac Operating system because the /proc directory does not exist.
 2. Similarly the **nightswatch** command will not work for the mac Operating system.
+3. Till now the i have not added support for handling the pipes.